Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2021.1-to-2021.2.md

 You don't need to do anything differently for forward only Materials.

-### New shader pass

-HDRP 2021.2 includes the `ForwardEmissiveForDeferred` shader pass and the associated `SHADERPASS_FORWARD_EMISSIVE_FOR_DEFERRED` define for Materials that have a GBuffer pass.
-You can see this new pass in `Lit.shader`.

-When you use the Deferred Lit shader mode, Unity uses `ForwardEmissiveForDeferred` to render the emissive contribution of a Material in a separate forward pass.
-Otherwise, Unity ignores `ForwardEmissiveForDeferred`.

 ### Decals

 Decals in HDRP have changed in the following ways: